nrkno/dotnetskolen/README_EN.md

     app.Run()
 ```

-Here we see that `epgHandler` takes in `getEpgForDate` "partially applied" with `getAllTransmissions` as the first parameter. `getEpgForDate` and `getAllTransmissions` here are taken from the `Services` and `DataAccess` modules in the API project, respectively, but we want to send our own implementations of these in the integration tests so that we have control over the dependencies of the API when running the integration tests.
+Above, we can see that `epgHandler` retrieves `getEpgForDate` "partially applied" with `getAllTransmissions` as the first parameter.
+Here, `getEpgForDate` and `getAllTransmissions` are from the `Services` and `DataAccess` modules in the API project, respectively, but we want to send our own implementations of these in the integration tests so that we have control over the dependencies of the API when running the integration tests.
 Remember that the `runWithTestClient` function in `Tests.fs` in the integration test project calls the `createWebApplication` function from `Program.fs` in the API project.
 If we had extended the `createWebApplication` function to take in `getEpgForDate` as a separate parameter, we could send one implementation of the function from the API, and another implementation from the integration tests.
 Let's do that.

 Add the following `open` statement, and extend the `createWebApplication` function in `Program.fs` in the API project with a parameter to `getEpgForDate`, and pass this to `epgHandler` like this: